RafaelBaltazar/RafaelBaltazar.github.io/Project2.md

 ### *Song Recommendation*

-Developed a song recommendation system based on Euclidean distances and visualized recommended songs.
+Developed a song recommendation system based on Euclidean distances and recommended songs with visualization of the album covers.

 ### *Conclusion*